Home

 Anna was born in East Orange on July 12, 1905, the daughter of Italian immigrant John Basile, and Winifred Davis, whose parents were Irish immigrants.
 Anna went as far as the eighth grade in school in East Orange.
 To view some photos of Anna and Bill, click here.

-Bill was a short man, standing at 5' 4" and weighing about 140 pounds.
+I remember Bill as a short man and that Anna was a few inches taller than him.
+He was 5' 4" tall and weighed about 140 pounds.
 He had brown hair, brown eyes, and a ruddy complexion.
-Anna was a few inches taller than him.
-They had two sons and a daughter.
+He had a deep, gravelly voice and loved to tell jokes to my sister and me.
+He and Anna had two sons and a daughter.

 ---------------------------